How to file for disability, Filing for SSI

-Social security disability income (SSD) is based on the amount a working individual would receive in retirement benefits, had they not become disabled.
+Social Security Disability (SSD) income is based, or determined, on the amount a working individual would receive in retirement benefits, had they not become disabled.

 You can find out the exact dollar amount of SSDI compensation for which you are eligible by contacting your local social security office.

-It’s best to call your local social security office in all matters regarding your social security disability case, rather than using the online applications processónot only do you have the benefit of talking directly to a knowledgeable person who can answer your question in detail, but you also have the chance to establish contacts and (hopefully) rapport with one or two individuals in the office, which cannot hurt your case.
+It’s best to call your local social security office in all matters regarding your Social Security Disability case, rather than using the online applications process—not only do you have the benefit of talking directly to a knowledgeable person who can answer your question in detail, but you also have the chance to establish contacts and (hopefully) rapport with one or two individuals in the office, which cannot hurt your case.

-After you have requested an application, completed the required disability forms, and participated in a disability interview, your social security disability income will be determined as follows:
+After you have requested an SSDI application, completed the required disability forms, and participated in a disability interview, your Social Security Disability income will be determined as follows:

 1. Your application for disability will be sent to the state agency in charge of making disability determinations for social security.
 Some common names for this agency are the bureau for disability determination services, disability determination division/services, etc.

 2. Your case will be assigned to an examiner, who will review your medical records and make a disability determination based on these records.

 3. You will be notified if your disability application has been approved or denied, and what, if any, compensation you can expect to receive.
 If you have not been approved for SSDI benefits, you will be informed of your right to appeal the decision, and how to go about doing that.